klakegg/docker-hugo/README.md

 ```

-## Hugo shell
+## Hugo shell (new as of 0.41)

 A Hugo shell is made available in the Alpine images (including Asciidoctor image).
-Initiating the shell will trigger installation of bash and configuration of autocomplete with Hugo support.
+Initiating the shell will trigger installation of bash and configuration of autocompletion with Hugo support.

 To get into a shell for your site: